ta4h1r/space-launches/README.md

 ### Pre-requisites

-Ensure that you have installed the [Docker engine] (https://docs.docker.com/get-docker/) with [Docker Compose](https://docs.docker.com/compose/install/)
+Ensure that you have installed the [Docker engine](https://docs.docker.com/get-docker/) with [Docker Compose](https://docs.docker.com/compose/install/).
 See <a>https://docs.docker.com/compose/gettingstarted/</a> to get started.

 ### Steps